bkomuves/nanohs/README.md

 type signatures, datatype declarations, type synonyms).
 We just put primops implementations into a PrimGHC module (as imports are ignored).

-We could have several backends:
+We could in theory have several backends:

 * C99 on 64 bit architectures
 * TODO: x86-64 assembly